Barometre-de-la-Science-Ouverte/bso3-techdoc/methodology/bso3.md

 MATLAB being an statistical analysis environment, scripts have to be written for carrying out the analysis.
 It is important to distinguish this case, in contrast to the usage of a software without the production of script, because using such _software environment_ means that some code is created and could be shared.

-When a software package or library is developed within a larger software environment, as a _software dependency_, we identify the two software respectively as `@subtype=component` and `@subtype=environment`, with a relationship encoded with `@corresp` pointing to the environment part identifier.
+When a software package or library is developed within a larger software environment, as a _software dependency_, we identify the two software respectively as `@subtype=component` and `@subtype=environment`, with a relationship encoded with `@corresp` pointing from the component to the environment part identifier.
 The two pieces of software can have their own attributes.

 ```xml
 <rs corresp="#d984c41c4d-software-1" resp="#annotator22" subtype="component"